 Instead of the above, you can look at the company’s assets that are of a liquid nature, such as the bank account.

-Further things to consider in respect of illegal dividends
+Further things to consider in respect of Illegal dividends

 Contractor’s illegal dividends -director’s duties

 Therefore, as a director, you can check your business profit levels.
 You can do this before you pay any company dividends from your business.
-If you cannot pay any dividends, you should wait until your business generates more profits.
+If you can’t pay any dividends, you should wait until your business generates more profits.
 You can then recheck this position at a later date.

 Tax office guidance and tax on overdrawn director loan accounts